jrekier/minimal-mistakes/_posts/2017-07-16-extrinsic-curvature.md

 \right)
 \end{align}

-The induced metric on $\Sigma$ can then be computed without
+The induced metric on $\Sigma$ can then be computed with
 \begin{equation}
 \gamma_{ab} = e^\alpha_ae^\beta_bg_{\alpha\beta}~,
 \label{eq:inducedgamma}